thaihv/smartcity-platform/README.md

     * Hibernate
     * PostgresSQL database
     * Spring Boot 2
- 1. Microservices using Sping Cloud for Discovery and Registrer and API gateway, Eureka
+ 1. Microservices using Sping Cloud for Discovery and Registrer
+    * API gateway
+    * Eureka
  1. Keycloak security framework for securing identity,Single Sign On for Users, Devices, Applications and Services
  1. A UI microservice to illustrate consuming APIs from above microservices using Angular 12